olegfomenko/blog/_posts/2024-05-05-ring-signatures-sag-lsag-p2.md

 title: Schnorr Ring signatures - Part 2
 ---

 _Linkability_ is a property that describes relation between two signatures.
-If the signature protocol has such property then given two different signature (ring signatures) it becomes possible to check that them have been produced by the same signer.
-Linkability in a couple with _anonymity_ gets verifier an opportunity to check this without revealing any information about signer.
+If the protocol has such property then given two different signatures (ring signatures) it becomes possible to check that them have been produced by the same signer.
+Linkability in a couple with _anonymity_ property gives verifier an opportunity to check this relation without revealing any information about signer.

 _Back’s Linkable Spontaneous Anonymous Group_ (bLSAG) signature protocol as a modification of the described in previous post SAG protocol introduces the ring signature with characterized by anonymity, linkability